umbra-ecosystem/de/README.md

 ### 10. List Projects

-View all projects in your current workspace:
+View all projects in your current workspace (or the active workspace if set):

 ```bash
 de list